the-red-shield/the-red-shield/README.md

 ## Warning

-Everything here is for ethical use.
+Everything here is for professional use.
 Misuse it, and you’re on your own.